drbunting/pdsnd_github/README.md

 March 11, 2020

 ###Project Title
-Replace the Project Title
+Python Bikeshare Project

 ###Description
-Describe what your project is about and what it does
+This project displays statistics about bikeshare programs in Chicago, New York City, and Washington DC

 ###Files used
-Include the files used
+Source Code: bikeshare_2.py
+Data Files: chicago.csv, new_york_city.csv, washington.csv

 ###Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.